zx80/flask-simple-auth/README.md

 - refactor password manager in a separate class?
 - issuer could/should be a list?
   not easily, because each should have its own sig?
-- demo: add convincing OAuth2 example?
+- demo: add convincing OAuth2 example? also in the doc?